 How to get help

-To get help with food and housing, begin by calling the United Way’s 211 resource line, or visiting the charity or organization directly.
+To get help with food and housing, begin by visiting the charity or organization directly.

 You may need to fill out a form or application.
 You may also need to bring proof of residency, proof of need, or otherwise meet requirements.
 Some groups may ask for a driver’s license or utility bill to show this proof.

 The Salvation Army offers a variety of assistance programs.
 Contact your local Salvation Army center or find information here.